 POA For delivery at your training centre.

-(i) less than 7 days from the reserved date, the full cost of the course is due
+(i) Less than seven days from the reserved date, the full cost of the course is due

 (ii) between 8 to 14 days prior to the reserved date, 50% of course cost (to cover pre-booked tutor hotels, loss of business payment to sessional tutors, student awarding body registrations and other associated costs)

 (iii) more than 14 days prior to the reserved date, cancellation incurs no charge.

 Contact email@example.com or call 07972259970 for more information.